SuperFola/blog/content/posts/optimizing_scopes_data_in_arkscript_vm.md

 From version [3.0.1](https://github.com/ArkScript-lang/Ark/tree/v3.0.1) to [3.0.12](https://github.com/ArkScript-lang/Ark/tree/v3.0.12).

-todo

-Using a `Frame` object, instanciated for each scope.
-Each `Frame` instanciated a new stack for itself, implemented as a `std::vector` (which mean that pushing to it would make grow and copy all of its elements, which is highly inefficient).
+The very first version of the VM is using a `Frame` object, instanciated for each scope.
+I think I stole this idea from Java, though my implementation is subpar and I probably didn't understand everything at the time.
+Each `Frame` instanciated a new stack for itself, implemented as a `std::vector`, which mean that pushing to it would make grow and copy all of its elements, which is highly inefficient.

-Locals were stored as a `std::shared_ptr<std::vector<Value>>`.
+Locals were stored as a `std::shared_ptr<std::vector<Value>>` (`Scope_t`).
 You read that right, no id.
 You accessed a specific variable using `locals[variable_id]`.
+The shared pointer is there because locals could be added by closures, that have to retain their environment, which can be mutated.
+The stack of scopes was materialized as `std::vector<Scope_t>`.

 ```cpp
 class Frame